Bear Mountain

-We followed some day old tracks initially through open woods and logging cuts, with the views looking towards Mount Paugus, Mount Passaconaway and Hedgehog Mountain.
+We followed day old snowshoe tracks initially through open woods and logging cuts, with views looking towards Mount Paugus, Mount Passaconaway and Hedgehog Mountain.

-A better view (without trees in the way) from a logging cut looking towards Mount Paugus, Mount Passaconaway, Hedgehog Mountain, Potash Mountain, East Sleeper, West Sleeper and the Tripyramids.
+Better views from logging cuts looking towards Mount Paugus, Mount Passaconaway, Hedgehog Mountain, Potash Mountain, East Sleeper, West Sleeper and the Tripyramids.

 Heading up through another logging cut with the summit of Bear Mountain coming into view.